Wombling can help you cut the cost of shopping at Asda, Sainsbury’s and Tesco.

 "Any points not earned and held in accordance with these rules will be invalid, cannot be redeemed for rewards and will be deducted from the applicable account.”

-However, in reality a supermarket won't ask you to confirm your identity when you enter a code online to redeem a discount.
-This means many people are still risking wombling to get their hands on extra cash, even though it's not technically allowed.
+However, in reality a supermarket won't ask you to confirm your identity when you enter a code online or in-store to redeem a discount or points, and so supermarkets are pretty powerless to stop the practice unless they bring in new measures.

 This is a classic loveMONEY article that has been updated

 Do you want to comment on this article?
 You need to be signed in for this feature